db47h/factoplan/README.md

 Prerequisites: [LUA] and [Go].

-The list of production recipes and items is not provided with factoplan.
-This is mostly because I do not want to have to keep this repo in sync with latest Factorio experimental versions.
+The list of production recipes and items is not provided with Factoplan.
+This is mostly because I do not want to have to keep this repo in sync with the latest Factorio experimental versions.
 However, the provided LUA importer script will extract the necessary data from your Factorio game files.
-Once done, you'll just need to recompile factoplan.
+Once done, you'll just need to recompile Factoplan.

 In short: